A small amount of maple syrup is the key to a wholesome applesauce that allows the natural sweetness and flavor of the apples to truly shine.

-I remember the first time I branched out in the world of applesauce.
-I made a crock pot version and delivered a container to my grandmother.
-Her first question, asked so kindly was, “Did you use the early apples?”
-It was mid-fall, so those apples were long gone.
-Yet when she tasted it, she gave it her genuine stamp of approval.
+Her first question, asked knowingly yet without judgment, was, “Did you use the early apples?”
+It was mid-fall, so she knew I hadn’t, as those apples were long gone.
+Yet when she tasted the applesauce, she gave it her genuine stamp of approval.

 For chunky applesauce, mash the apples with a potato masher.
 For a smooth consistency, puree the apples in a blender or with an immersion blender.

-Apple Equivalents, Measures, and Substitutions
+Apple Equivalents, Measures, and Substitutions:

 • 1 pound apples = 2 large apples